Top Page | Upper Page | Contents | About This Site | JAPANESE

 Multiplicative Model E

-Here is an example of a multiplicative model E. The model shows that as X grows, the variation in Y increases both positively and negatively.
+This is an example of a multiplicative model E. The model shows that as X grows, the variation of Y, both positive and negative, increases.

 proportional regression proportional regression proportional regression proportional regression